karawalters/Programming-Project/README.md

 	Book Tab - functionality of interface will be such that a list of books will be displayed

-	Libray Tab - A statement of all accounts and/or books
+	Library Tab - A statement of all accounts and/or books

 	All classes will store data with a read/write file